 The latest updates are on our blog.

-We are Benjamin and Shanna Wright, with our children Mira, Peregrine, and Anastasia.
+We are Benjamin and Shanna Wright, with our children Mira, Peregrine, Anastasia, and Cyrus.
 We joined Wycliffe Bible Translators in 2013 and 2011 respectively.
 We served in the Republic of Georgia from 2014-2018 working on a literacy and Bible translation project for three unreached people groups in the Caucasus mountains.